holgerlembke/atsia/README.md

 ## The other day

 The other day I was playing around with an PCF8577 based LC-Display.
 As usual, this LCD stuff is strange.
 But what puzzled me most was the idea that the PCF8577 only has one (non selectable) I2C address.
-And that by using an index number within the command bytes send to it, one of multipe PCF8577s can be addressed.
+To support multiple PCF8577s they use an index number within the command bytes send to (apparently) all PCF8577s.

-What?
+## What?

 I had to repeat it to myself: Multiple devices with the same bus address select themself by data send to all these devices.
 That works?
 Really?